Signs of Kidney Failure and Natural Support for Dogs & Cats

 A newly published paper suggests that melatonin could be helpful so support normal function and health of the kidneys.
 However the study was done in rats, and appropriate dosages for pets are still unknown.
 As new information becomes available we’ll post updates on our Only Natural Pet Blog, so check back often!

 A nutritional supplement called "Renafood" from Standard Process helps support normal renal function and kidney detoxification.
 Most pets eat them readily if they are crushed into powder and mixed with canned or homemade food.

 Always consult with your veterinarian before starting your dog or cat on any new herb or supplement when dealing with kidney disease.

-Holistic Veterinary Care
+Holistic Veterinary Care for Kidney Failure